Frequently Asked Questions (FAQs)

 Even wisdom teeth that have erupted fully can be problematic if they're positioned so far back in your mouth that proper brushing and flossing becomes challenging.
 This creates an environment where bacteria can flourish, leading to decay and gum problems.

-Dr Legin will conduct a thorough examination, including X-rays, to assess the position and condition of your wisdom teeth.
-If extraction is recommended, addressing the issue proactively can prevent more serious complications and protect your overall oral health.
+Dr Legin will conduct a thorough examination, including x-rays, to assess the position and condition of your wisdom teeth.
+If we recommend extraction, addressing the issue proactively can prevent more serious complications and protect your overall oral health.

 Tooth Extraction

 Following proper post-operative care after a tooth extraction is essential for promoting healing, minimising discomfort and preventing complications.
-At Nundah General & Emergency Dental, Dr Legin provides comprehensive aftercare instructions to ensure your recovery proceeds smoothly.
+Our team provides comprehensive aftercare instructions to ensure your recovery proceeds smoothly.

-Immediately after your extraction, bite firmly on the gauze pad placed over the extraction site for at least 30 minutes to help control bleeding and allow a blood clot to form.
+Immediately after your extraction, bite down on the gauze pad placed over the extraction site firmly for at least 30 minutes to help control bleeding and allow a blood clot to form.
 This clot is crucial for healing, so avoid disturbing it during the first 24 hours.

 To support optimal recovery, please follow these guidelines: